tpbarron/pytorch-ppo/README.md

 # PyTorch implementation of PPO

-This is a PyTorch implementation of ["Proximal Policy Optimization"](https://arxiv.org/abs/1707.06347).
+This is a PyTorch implementation of [Proximal Policy Optimization](https://arxiv.org/abs/1707.06347).

 This is code mostly ported from the [OpenAI baselines implementation](https://github.com/openai/baselines) but currently does not optimize each batch for several epochs.
 I will add this soon.

 ## Usage

 ```
-python main.py --env-name "Walker2d-v1"
+python main.py --env-name Walker2d-v1
 ```
 ## Contributions